After treatment for melanoma

 Check and protect

 It’s very important to check your skin regularly for changes after treatment for melanoma.
 You should also be extra careful to protect your skin from UV rays, as you have a higher risk of developing another melanoma.
+Use the SunSmart Code to help protect your skin.

 Feelings after treatment